steverusso/bigtech.fail/website/content/tags/capitol-riot/_index.md

  - [ 'Reclaim The Net "Facebook bans videos and photos from protesters at the US Capitol" by Tom Parker (6 Jan 2021)', 'https://reclaimthenet.org/facebook-bans-capitol-protest-photos-videos/' ]
  - [ 'ZeroHedge "As Protest Images Spread, Twitter "Restricts Engagement" With Tweets That "Risk Violence"" by Tyler Durden (6 Jan 2021)', 'https://archive.is/KkPYq' ]
  - [ 'Breitbart "Watch: Protesters Break Into U.S. Capitol Building amid Electoral College Vote" by John Binder (6 Jan 2021)', 'https://archive.is/Nm1LZ' ]
- - [ 'New York Post "Who are the five people who died in the DC protest at the Capitol?" by Gabrielle Fonrouge, Laura Italiano, Aaron Feis, Lia Eustachewich, Natalie O’Neill (7 Jan 2021)', 'https://archive.is/m6tKP' ]
  - [ 'Mark Dice "The Purge Continues" on BitChute (12 Jan 2021)', 'https://www.bitchute.com/video/puChi7vRCLM/' ]
  - [ 'Mark Dice "A Closer Look at What Happened Last Week" on BitChute (13 Jan 2021)', 'https://www.bitchute.com/video/8k-BvJ8D7m8/' ]
  - [ 'Matt Christiansen "Apple CEO Tim Cook Explains the Banning of Parler | Or Doesn’t, Actually" on BitChute (20 Jan 2021)', 'https://www.bitchute.com/video/uE60M80W8qk/' ]
  - [ 'twitter.com/ggreenwald/status/1352347643255644162', 'https://archive.is/UXADU' ]
  - [ 'Glenn Greenwald "How Silicon Valley, in a Show of Monopolistic Force, Destroyed Parler" on Substack (12 Jan 2021)', 'https://greenwald.substack.com/p/how-silicon-valley-in-a-show-of-monopolistic' ]
  - [ 'Glenn Greenwald "The New Domestic War on Terror is Coming" on Substack (19 Jan 2021)', 'https://greenwald.substack.com/p/the-new-domestic-war-on-terror-is' ]
+ - [ 'Glenn Greenwald "The False and Exaggerated Claims Still Being Spread About the Capitol Riot" on Substack (16 Feb 2021)', 'https://greenwald.substack.com/p/the-false-and-exaggerated-claims' ]
+extra:
+ - [ 'New York Post "Who are the five people who died in the DC protest at the Capitol?" by Gabrielle Fonrouge, Laura Italiano, Aaron Feis, Lia Eustachewich, Natalie O’Neill (7 Jan 2021)', 'https://archive.is/m6tKP' ]
 quotes:
  - person: Glenn Greenwald (@ggreenwald)
    date: '7 Jan 2020'